mirror/vbox/src/VBox/ValidationKit/docs/VBoxAudioValidationKitReadMe.txt

   See the syntax help ("--help") for more.

-- ATS ("Audio Testing Service"): Component which is being used by VKAT and the Validation Kit audio driver (backend) to communicate across guest and host boundaries.
+- ATS ("Audio Testing Service"): Component which is being used by 1 and the Validation Kit audio driver (backend) to communicate across guest and host boundaries.
 Currently using a TCP/IP transport layer.
 Also works with VMs which are configured with NAT networking ("reverse connection").

 - Validation Kit audio test driver (tdAudioTest.py): Used for integrating and invoking VKAT for manual and automated tests via the Validation Kit framework (Test Manager).
 Optional.
+The test driver can be found at [1]_.

 - Validation Kit audio driver (backend): A dedicated audio backend which communicates with VKAT running on the same host to perform the actual audio